openplans/openblock-old/docs/install/schemas.rst

 Creating a Custom NewsItem Schema
 =================================

-OpenBlock's :doc:`packages/ebpub` package provides a model for defining NewsItem types (Schemas).
+OpenBlock's :doc:`../packages/ebpub` package provides a model for defining NewsItem types (Schemas).
 This section provides a brief example of creating a Schema, defining its custom fields and creating a NewsItem with the Schema.
-It is assumed for this section that you have installed either :doc:`the demo <setup>` or have created a :doc:`custom application <custom>`.
+It is assumed for this section that you have installed either :doc:`the demo <demo_setup>` or have created a :doc:`custom application <custom>`.

 For background and additional detail, see also :ref:`ebpub-schemas` in the ebpub documentation, the code in ebpub.db.models and the